-The use of non-MEC actuators may result in leakage of the gland packing caused by premature wear.
-In addition to premature wear, the use of non-MEC actuators may result in lower than expected flow rates and possible leakage across the valve seats.
+The use of non-MEC actuators may result in leakage of the gland packing caused by premature wear and in lower than expected flow rates and possible leakage across the valve seats.

 !CAUTION!

 The internal valve's closing spring is not designed to overcome drag in the control linkage in order to close the valve.
 Depending upon the control system used, an external spring or positive closing linkage may be needed.
 Be sure the control system is installed to prevent binding that could cause the valve to stick in the open position.